alfonsobries/vue-tailwind/README.md

 Plus, most component settings are configurable, so using this library is like having your set components for your particular needs.

-In summary, with this library you will be able:
+In summary, with this library, you will be able to:

 - Define your components' look and feel by defining custom default CSS classes.
 - Add unlimited variants for every specific use case.